IanMitchell/lovetemplate/README.md

 Just a little template/starter for [Löve2D](http://love2d.org) games.
 Comes by default with the `conf.lua` and `main.lua` files, directories for additional game and third party code, a directory for content, and a build system for packaging the game up for distribution<sup>1</sup>.
 Each directory contains a README you can see for further information.

+The sublime-project included has a build system configured for use on OS X with the default love.app placed in the root /Applications directory.
+You can use this to run your game directly within Sublime Text.
+The command will need modification on other platforms, however.

 This template and all files within are available under the zlib license:

     Copyright (c) 2014 Nick Gravelyn